North Shore Psychotherapy Associates

 What about psychological assessments?

-Because psychological assessments typically include sitting near the examiner and touching pens and pencils, blocks or puzzles, or other booklets and papers, you may want to hold off on this for now.
-We are postponing appointments for these evaluations out of an abundance of caution.
+Because psychological assessments typically include sitting near the examiner and touching pens and pencils, blocks or puzzles, or other booklets and papers, please check with your provider on office or telehealth options for the assessment, evaluation and any additional sessions.

 What do I need for telepsychology?